kristiqnnikolov/Desktop_Data_Scraper/README.md

    Apply **Pretty-print** check (for verifing bulgarian to english)

 7. Verify data by running 5_verify_data.py (Optional).
-   This file will print the total entries in the database.
+   This file will print the total entries from the database.

 ## Database Schema ##📋